Your source for fun, free games-services-software

 - During the preview if you have links to your other pages you are making and you tried the links on the page you were making and got our 404 Page Not Found page that is OK it will work when you upload the pages to your server.
 You got that error because your other pages aren't on our server so they can't be found.

 If you typed links to other websites such as http://blahblahblah.blah and that didn't work then you must have typed in wrong.

 - Did you type your link text to the corresponding web address correctly?

-- Did you use such a large file it is taking forever to load?
+- Did you use such a large music file that it is taking a long time to load?

 - Did you type in the name of the midi file correctly?

 - Did you upload the midi file using Binary mode?

 - Is the volume turned up on your computer?

 - If you are getting a "The plug-in did not download correctly" message.
 It means the page can't find the midi file for some reason, either you misspelled its filename or you did not upload it yet.

 You need to make sure the file is on the server, and its filename has the proper case and spelling.